clemthenem/slate/source/includes/_account_verifications.md

 Token lifetime before expiring | 3 days
 Lifetime | Until email changes

+#### "Attachment" based

+"Attachment" based verifications include the followings:

+* __Identity Verification__ : `identity`

+Verify the birthday, first name & last name of a user.
+It requires the user to upload 1 or more documents that will be verified by an administrator.

+The verification will expire as soon as a user changes its date of birth, first name or last name.

 ### Include

 The following resources can be included in the response.

 * `verification-type`: Details of the type of verification.
 * `user`: The owner of the verification and all its details.
+* `documents`: The documents attach to the verification, if any.

 ### Verification status
 * `created`: The verification has been created and no action has been started.